Maxkaizo/---_-ML-Zoomcamp-2024/README.md

-The trainning script is this file [train.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/train.py) The predict script is this file [predict.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/predict.py) The test script is this file [predict-test.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/predict-test.py)
+The trainning script is this file [train.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/train.py) The predict script is this file [predict.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/predict.py) The test script is this file [predict-test.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/predict-test.py) The test to cloud env is donde with this file [predict-test-cloud.py](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/predict-test-cloud.py)

 ## Replication and Deployment: